 So can we teach this magical ability?

 Christopher Emdin reckons we can but we need to know what real engagement looks like.
-Students want to be on their edge of their seats.
+Students want to be on the edge of their seats.
 He says, “Magic can be taught.
 Now how do you teach it?
 You teach it by allowing people to go into those spaces where the magic is happening.”

 Teaching magicians create magical moments by being ‘tuned in’.
 They are culturally responsive teachers who know their contexts and communities and can be flexible and reactive to their school environments.
 We can learn a lot from those around us.
-Emdin reminds this might be to adopt the playful and soulful style of the preacher where you pepper your teaching with rhyme, storytelling and call-and-response (can I get an amen?).
+Emdin reminds us this might be to adopt the playful and soulful style of the preacher where you pepper your teaching with rhyme, storytelling and call-and-response (can I get an amen?).